Sorting through enterprise IT's PaaS options

 Open source PaaS is now available on-premises.
 Whether it can successfully integrate with other platforms, however, remains to be seen.

-Pivotal CF, part of a new platform from Pivotal, is a Platform as a Service
+Pivotal CF, part of a new platform from Pivotal, is a Platform as a Service (PaaS) offering that includes an enterprise distribution of Cloud Foundry running on VMware Inc.'s vSphere, OpenStack or Amazon Web Services behind a firewall.

 Pivotal CF is generally available this week as part of the new Pivotal One suite.
 This is the first time Pivotal has offered an on-premises version of Cloud Foundry as private PaaS for enterprises, *but another company, ActiveState’s Stackato, also offers private PaaS based on Cloud Foundry.
 A new version of Stackato, v3.0, was released last week.